Adillwma/BackupInspector/README.md

 ### Windows
 To install BackupInspector on Windows, follow these steps:

-1. Download the latest release of BackupInspector here: [BackupInspector Download](https://drive.google.com/file/d/1u4nS-Lcynr2aR8iHW-d2mRcTTuTE-0If/view?usp=drive_link)
+1. Download the latest release of BackupInspector.exe from this repo using the following link: [BackupInspector Download](https://github.com/Adillwma/BackupInspector/raw/main/BackupDetective.exe)

-2. Run the downloaded BackupInspector_v1.exe file.
+2. Run the downloaded BackupInspector.exe file.

 ### Other Operating Systems
 For users on operating systems other than Windows, you can run BackupInspector by following these steps: